viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-prerequisites.md

 ---
-title: Requirements for MCC for Enterprise and Education
+title: MCCE prerequisites
-description: Overview of prerequisites and recommendations for using Microsoft Connected Cache for Enterprise and Education (MCCE). ms.service: windows-client ms.subservice: itpro-updates ms.topic: conceptual
+description: Details of prerequisites and recommendations for using Microsoft Connected Cache for Enterprise and Education (MCCE). ms.service: windows-client ms.subservice: itpro-updates ms.topic: conceptual